anttisalonen/progbook/rst/components.rst

 Breaking software down to components
 ------------------------------------

+  Controlling complexity is the essence of computer programming.

+  -- Brian Kernighan

 So, we now have the requirements captured to the point where we can start specifying the software, i.e. how to fulfil the requirements.

 We have some understanding of the inputs and the outputs of our software: the output is the visual output on the screen.
 The main inputs, ignoring minor ones such as the name of the bus stop, are the bus schedules, the historical GPS data, and the current GPS data.
 The first two are fixed while the last one changes every ten seconds or so.
 How would we go about actually planning how to write this software?